iotaledger/iota-wiki/docs/maintain/iota-core/1.0/docs/welcome.md

 By running your own node, you have the following benefits:

 - You have direct access to the IOTA network instead of having to connect to and trust someone else's node.
-- You help the network to become more distributed and resilient by validating blocks and _value transactions_.
+- You help the network to become more distributed and resilient by validating blocks and value transactions.

 ## Source Code